nanobox-io/nanobox-docs/source/cli/remote.html.md

 ---
 title: remote
+seo_title: nanobox remote Command
-description: The 'remote' command manages connections to remote applications.
+description: The 'remote' command manages connections to remote, live applications.
+keywords: connect to app, add remote, deploy to app, connect to app, link to app, deploy to remote
 ---

 The `remote` command manages remotes between your local codebase and remote, live apps.